-Pathways in Technology Early College High Schools (P-TECH) provide students with a seamless path from high school, to post-secondary education, to employment.
-In a P-TECH Academy, students earn a high school diploma and professional credentials both at the same time while attending high school.
-These include educational certificates, diplomas, and degrees.
+P-TECHS provide students with a seamless path from high school to post-secondary education, to employment.
+In a P-TECH, students can earn a high school diploma, associate degree and/or industry-based certification while attending high school.
 Students also engage in work-based education at every grade level, such as internships, apprenticeships, or other forms of job training programs.
-Education is a vital component in the development of our future generations.
 Andress High School recognizes the important role quality and passion educators have in the academic lives of students.
-Andress' P-TECH Teacher Education program will welcome its first cohort in the fall of 2022.
-Students who complete program requirements will graduate with an Associate of Arts in Education.
+Andress' Education P-TECH will welcome its first cohort in the fall of 2022.